Skip to content

 Bellman Ford Algorithm

-A dynamic algorithm to find the shortest paths from a single source vertex to all other vertices in a weighted graph.
+A dynamic algorithm to find the shortest paths from a source node to all other node in a weighted graph.
 Can handle graphs with negative weight edges.
+Fails for graphs with negative weight cycle.

 1. Initialize the distance to the source vertex as 0 and all other vertices as infinity.